 Before adding an epoxy terrazzo floor to any area, inspect the space.
 In the video, one of the imposing challenges was adding a terrazzo cove base around toilet pipes.
 This is just some of the obstacles that you may face when installing terrazzo in a restroom area.
 For the flooring surface, contact your local terrazzo contractor to learn more about a moisture mitigation system.
 Because restrooms are susceptible to water spillage, a moisture mitigation system will be beneficial during the lifetime of the floor.
 A moisture mitigation system will create a barrier against moisture vapor transmissions.

-Once the floor layout is finalized, terrazzo installers can begin pouring the terrazzo mix.
+Once an installer finalizes the floor layout, the terrazzo installers can begin pouring the terrazzo mix.
 The terrazzo installers will grind and polish the terrazzo surface, finishing the floor with a sealer.

 Refinishing Terrazzo Floors

-It is recommended to clean terrazzo floors with a damp mop as needed.
+The National Terrazzo and Mosaic Association recommends cleaning a terrazzo floor with a damp mop.
 However, it is also recommended to reapply the sealer of a terrazzo floor.

-During this process, you want to make sure you keep the surface wet while the material reacts to the floor in order to remove the existing sealer.
+During this process, you want to make sure you keep the surface wet while the material reacts to the floor to remove the existing sealer.

 After the chemical stripper has been applied and settled, an installer can use either a floor buffer with a white pad, a damp mop, or an auto scrubber to go over the terrazzo surface.
 Once the surface has been cleaned and dried, you may notice a difference in the terrazzo floor.
-Because the sealer has been removed, you will notice that the floor has lost its sheen and will have more a dull appearance.
+Because an installer strips away the sealer from the floor, you will notice that the floor has lost its sheen and will have more a dull appearance.

 Once the sealer has been removed, go over the terrazzo surface with a damp mop using clean water.
 Wait until the surface is completely dry before applying the new sealer.